Bill Ryusaki

+Mutsuto "Bill" Ryusaki was a pioneer of Kenpo in the United States.

+Early life

+Bill Ryusaki was born October 14, 1936, in Kamuela, on the big island of Hawaii.
+Being the sixth child of twelve siblings (seven brothers and four sisters) his father, Torazo Ryusaki, named him Mutsuto meaning "Sixth Child."
+It wasn't until fourth grade when he received the name, Bill, from his teacher who was unable to pronounce his birth name.

 Torazo Ryusaki held black belts in both Kodokan Judo and Shotokan Karate, and made it mandatory that all of his sons train in two styles of Martial Arts.

 Bill Ryusaki trained in Shotokan Karate and Judo while his brothers trained in Kendo, Aikido, and Judo.
 Bill's older brothers would often use him as their practice dummy.
 At 19 years old, Ryusaki went to study at the University of Hawaii.
 He soon started training in Kenpo privately with Marino Tiwanak (a famous Hawaiian Boxer).

 Military career

 Ryusaki was drafted into the U.S. Army and made his way to the Fort Ord military base in California.
 He was originally a military range finder, until a high-ranking officer got word of Ryusaki's martial art skills because of a fight that broke out on base.
 He then became advanced infantry where he taught hand-to-hand combat at Fort Benning, Georgia.